 Between July 2015 and August 2016, you could get Windows 10 for free, if you upgraded from Windows 7 or 8.1.
 This helped Windows 10 gain a significant market share.

 Now, Windows 10 comes with a price tag.
-You will have to pay the same price you had to pay for Windows 8.1.
-For Windows 10 Home, Microsoft asks $119.99, while Windows Professional will cost you $199.99.
+Initially, you had to pay the same price you had to pay for Windows 8.1.
+Meanwhile, Microsoft slightly increased the price tag of Windows 10 Home to $130, while Windows Professional will still set you back $199.99.

 But what can you do if you need Windows and don’t want to pay that much?
 Here are your options.